North Carolina Medical Marijuana Card

 North Carolina Medical Marijuana Reciprocity

-North Carolina has not legalized medical marijuana and does not offer medical marijuana reciprocity to out-of-state medical marijuana patients.
+North Carolina does not offer medical marijuana reciprocity to out-of-state medical marijuana patients.

 Are My Medical Marijuana Records Private?